AVendingMachine/Bowlatron/README.md

 # Bowlatron

-An application for practicing Quizbowl Literature topics centered _you_ writing your own questions
+An application for practicing Quizbowl Literature topics centered around _you_ writing your own questions

 - You input the clues
 - Bowlatron makes the questions